Optimal multiple change-point detection for high-dimensional data: Abstract

 \section{Abstract}

 This manuscript makes two contributions to the field of change-point detection.
 In a general change-point setting, we provide a generic algorithm for aggregating local homogeneity tests into an estimator of change-points in a time series.
-Interestingly, we establish that the error rates of the collection of test directly translate into detection properties of the change-point estimator.
-This generic scheme is then applied to the problem of possibly sparse multivariate mean change-point detection setting.
-When the noise is Gaussian, we derive minimax optimal rates that are adaptive to the unknown sparsity and to the distance between change-points.
+Interestingly, we establish that the error rates of the collection of tests directly translate into detection properties of the change-point estimator.
+This generic scheme is then applied to various problems including covariance change-point detection, nonparametric change-point detection and sparse multivariate mean change-point detection.
+For the latter, we derive minimax optimal rates that are adaptive to the unknown sparsity and to the distance between change-points when the noise is Gaussian.
 For sub-Gaussian noise, we introduce a variant that is optimal in almost all sparsity regimes.